imxieyi/CoreML-MPS/README.md

 This is generally a hack and is not documented by Apple in any forms. **DO NOT** try to use this in production environment since you will never know when Apple will change the compiled mlmodel format.

+The maximum size of image supported is dependent on actual device.
+The GPU memory must be able to hold temporary texture of maximum number of feature channels.
+For details please refer to [Metal Feature Set Tables](https://developer.apple.com/metal/Metal-Feature-Set-Tables.pdf).

 ## Screenshot

 ![demo](/screenshot.jpeg)